-But not only that these QR codes are helpful to the consumers but it also aids the decision making of the exporter by analyzing the data provided by the QR codes.
+But not only are these QR codes helpful to the consumers, but it also aids the decision-making of the exporter by analyzing the data provided by the QR codes.

-The data of the QR code such as the number of scans and the location where the QR code was scanned, can be tracked and recorded using the QR code tracking system.
+The data of the QR code, such as the number of scans and the location where the QR code was scanned, can be tracked and recorded using the QR code tracking system.

 This data can be an important factor in marketing if used well.

-To make sure that the restaurants are serving halal food, The Institute for the study of Food, Drugs, and Cosmetics in Indonesia (LPPON MUI) incorporated QR codes in their food certificates.
+To ensure that the restaurants are serving halal food, The Institute for studying Food, Drugs, and Cosmetics in Indonesia (LPPON MUI) incorporated QR codes in their food certificates.

 With these QR codes, customers can easily verify the authenticity of the halal certificate in restaurants.

-With QR codes the product’s FDA approval can be easily obtained by just scanning the QR code with mobile phones.
+With QR codes, the product’s FDA approval can be easily obtained by scanning the QR code on mobile phones.

-It both works for in Google Play Store and Apple App Store.
+It both works in Google Play Store and Apple App Store.

-Bubbles technology, first for South Africa, utilizes QR codes in textbooks to unlock and elevate richer learning for students
+Bubbles technology, the first for South Africa, utilizes QR codes in textbooks to unlock and elevate richer learning for students.

-QR codes interspersed throughout textbooks integrates traditional learning with a mix of digital content bring textbooks to life and leverage student learning.
+QR codes interspersed throughout textbooks integrates traditional learning with a mix of digital content bringing textbooks to life and leveraging student learning.

-The QR codes that are printed on textbooks lead students to multimedia content that allows students to unlock richer learning and make the experience interactive that redirects the scanners to audio and visual snippets that complements the subject.
+The QR codes printed on textbooks lead students to multimedia content that allows students to unlock richer learning and make the experience interactive that redirects the scanners to audio and visual snippets that complement the subject.